rnarlo/rnarlo/README.md

 <h1>Hello, world! 👋🏼</h1>
-<p>I am Chris, a Software Engineer currently working at Oracle NetSuite.
-I recetly graduated from the University of the Philippines Los Baños with a B.Sc. in Computer Science.</p>
+<p>I am Chris, a Software Engineer currently working at Oracle NetSuite.</p>
 <h2>Featured Work</h2>
 <p>These are some of the projects I have worked on:</p>
 <ul>